History of Islam: Southeast Asia

 Islam first reached Maritime Southeast Asia through traders from Mecca in the 7th century, particularly via the western part of what is now Indonesia.
 Arab traders from Yemen already had a presence in Asia through trading and travelling by sea, serving as intermediary traders to and from Europe and Africa.
 They traded not only Arabian goods but also goods from Africa, India, and so on which included ivory, fragrances, spices, and gold.

 According to T. W. Arnold in The Preaching of Islam, by the 2nd century of the Islamic calendar, Arab traders had been trading with the inhabitants of Ceylon, modern-day Sri Lanka.
 The same argument has been told by Dr. B.H.
 Burger and Dr. Mr. Prajudi in Sedjarah Ekonomis Sosiologis Indonesia (History of Socio Economic of Indonesia).
 According to an atlas created by the geographer Al-Biruni (973–1048), the Indian or Indonesian Ocean used to be called the Persian Ocean.
 After Western Imperialist rule, this name was changed to reflect the name used today; the Indian Ocean.

 Soon, many Sufi missionaries translated classical Sufi literature from Arabic and Persian into Malay; a tangible product of this is the Jawi script.
 Coupled with the composing of original Islamic literature in Malay, this led the way to the transformation of Malay into an Islamic language.
-By 1292, when Marco Polo visited Sumatra, most of the inhabitants had converted to Islam.
+Marco Polo detected an Islamic kingdom in Perlak, Sumatra in 1292.
+A powerful Islamic kingdom named Pasai was to grow from the north coast of Sumatra.
 The Sultanate of Malacca was founded on the Malay Peninsula by Parameswara, a Srivijayan Prince.